jpivarski/could-have-would-have-should-have/README.md

 Quantum mechanics didn't introduce these problems—they were present in 19th century determinism because they are problems with determinism.
 However, they are brought to the fore by attempts to save determinism from quantum mechanics.

-Ironically, quantum mechanics doesn't break causality; it might have just saved it.
+Ironically, quantum mechanics didn't break causality; it might have just saved it.

 ## Thoughts and Stuff